-Standard Description Effective Date Impact on Financial Statements ASU 2018-15, Intangibles- Goodwill and Other-Internal- Use Software (Subtopic 350- 40): Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Contract The amendments to Topic 350 require the capitalization of certain implementation costs incurred in a cloud computing arrangement that is a service contract.
+Standard Description Effective Date Impact on Financial Statements ASU 2018-15, Intangibles- Goodwill and Other-Internal-Use Software (Subtopic 350- 40): Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Contract The amendments to Topic 350 require the capitalization of certain implementation costs incurred in a cloud computing arrangement that is a service contract.
 The requirements align with the existing requirements to capitalize implementation costs incurred to develop or obtain internal-use software.
 January 1, 2020 using the prospective method or retrospective method (with early adoption permitted) The Company is currently evaluating the impact of this guidance on its financial statements.
-ASU 2018-12, Financial Services -Insurance (Topic 944): Targeted Improvements to the Accounting for Long- Duration Contracts The amendments to Topic 944 will result in significant changes to the accounting for long-duration insurance contracts.
+ASU 2018-12, Financial Services -Insurance (Topic 944): Targeted Improvements to the Accounting for Long- Duration Contracts The amendments to Topic 944 will result in significant changes to the accounting for long- duration insurance contracts.
 These changes (1) require all guarantees that qualify as market risk benefits to be measured at fair value, (2) require more frequent updating of assumptions and modify existing discount rate requirements for certain insurance liabilities, (3) modify the methods of amortization for deferred acquisition costs, and (4) require new qualitative and quantitative disclosures around insurance contract asset and liability balances and the judgments, assumptions and methods used to measure those balances.
 January 1, 2021 using a modified retrospective method for the new market risk benefit guidance and prospective methods for the increased frequency of updating assumptions, the new discount rate requirements and DAC amortization changes.
 Early adoption is permitted The Company is in the early stages of evaluating the new guidance and therefore is unable to estimate the impact to its financial statements.
 The most significant impact will be the requirement to measure all variable annuity guarantees at fair value.
 ASU 2017-12, Derivatives and Hedging (Topic 815): Targeted Improvements to Accounting for Hedging Activities The amendments to Topic 815 (i) refine and expand the criteria for achieving hedge accounting on certain hedging strategies, (ii) require the earnings effect of the hedging instrument be presented in the same line item in which the earnings effect of the hedged item is reported, and (iii) eliminate the requirement to separately measure and report hedge ineffectiveness.
 January 1, 2019 using modified retrospective method (with early adoption permitted) The Company does not expect a material impact on its financial statements from adoption of the new guidance.
-ASU 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments The amendments to Topic 326 replace the incurred loss impairment methodology for certain financial instruments with one that reflects expected credit losses based on historical loss information, current conditions, and reasonable and supportable forecasts.
-The new guidance also requires that an OTTI on a debt security will be recognized as an allowance going forward, such that improvements in expected future cash flows after an impairment will no longer be reflected as a prospective yield adjustment through net investment income, but rather a reversal of the previous impairment and recognized through realized investment gains and losses.
-January 1, 2020 using the modified retrospective method (with early adoption permitted beginning January 1, 2019) The Company is currently evaluating the impact of this guidance on its financial statements.
+ASU 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments A. Financial CreditThe amendments to Topic 326 replace the incurred loss impairment methodology for certain financial instruments with one that reflects expected credit losses based on historical loss information, currentJanuary 1, 2 using the mo- retrospective method (with The Company is currently evaluating the impact of this guidance on its financial statements.
 The Company expects the most significant impacts to be earlier recognition of impairments on mortgage loan investments.
 ASU 2016-02, Leases - Topic 842 The new guidance will require a lessee to recognize assets and liabilities for leases with lease terms of more than 12 months.
 Leases would be classified as finance or operating leases and both types of leases will be recognized on the balance sheet.
 Lessor accounting will remain largely unchanged from current guidance except for certain targeted changes.
 The amendments also require new qualitative and quantitative disclosures.
 January 1, 2019 using the modified retrospective method (with early adoption permitted) The Company does not expect a material impact on its financial statements from adoption of the new guidance.